nishit546/CGxSU_Semester_1/react(sem_02)/assignment/practice.md

 ---

+## 🧩 Mini Projects

 ### Q20.
 Input to UI List
 Create a component where:
 - The user types text into an input field
 - On clicking a button, the input text is displayed on the UI
 - Each new entry appears **one after another** (as a list)
 - After clicking the button, the input field is **cleared**

+---

+### Q21.
+Filter Items from a List
+You are given an array of strings representing a list of items.

+Create a React component that:
+- Displays the list of items
+- Provides an input field to type a search term
+- Filters and displays only the items that **match the input text**
+- Filtering should happen in **real time**

+**Example:**
+["Apple", "Banana", "Mango", "Orange", "Grapes"]

+---

+### Q22.
+Sort Items Alphabetically
+You are given an array of strings representing a list of items.

+Create a React component that:
+- Displays the list of items
+- Provides buttons or a dropdown to sort the list:
+  - **Alphabetically (A → Z)**
+  - **Alphabetically (Z → A)**
+- Uses React state to update the sorted list
+- Does **not mutate** the original array

+**Example:**
+["Dog", "Cat", "Elephant", "Ant", "Lion"]

 ---